 The Smoke Shop BBQ

-Our reigning title-holder for Boston’s best barbecue continues to grow its red-hot empire: chef Andy Husbands opened his fourth location in Harvard Square during the pandemic, as well as a small station at the West End food court Hub Hall.
+One of Boston’s best barbecue spots continues to grow its red-hot empire; chef Andy Husbands currently operates four locations, with a fifth in the works.
 Honestly, we’d take one on every street corner if we could, so much do we love the award-winning pitmaster’s juicy brisket, outstanding burnt ends, and tasty sides, such as pimento mac ‘n’ cheese.
-We’re not exactly crying about the extensive whiskey selection, either.
+(We’re not exactly crying about the extensive whiskey selection, either.)
+This outpost is directly across the street from Boston Children’s Museum and makes a perfect stop before or after, with one of the most extensive kids’ menus around.

 343 Congress St., 617-261-7427, thesmokeshopbbq.com.